ibara/oksh/README.md

 oksh
 ====
-ksh(1) from OpenBSD ported to FreeBSD, DragonFly BSD, and NetBSD.
-Might work on other operating systems too but not tested.
+Portable OpenBSD ksh(1).

 Why?
 ----
-Sometimes I have to use FreeBSD.
-I don't like tcsh. ksh from OpenBSD is much better.
-Now FreeBSD users can use it too.
-Later ported to NetBSD.
-Hopefully a Linux port will come soon.
-Designed to be as minimally invasive as possible.
+Because other operating systems deserve a good shell to use.
+Originally a port of ksh to FreeBSD.
+The default FreeBSD shell is tcsh.
+No one likes tcsh.
+DragonFly BSD should also just work.
+Later NetBSD support was added.
+NetBSD also has a ksh variant so it might be less useful there.
+Other operating system support welcome and appreciated.

 Changes
 -------